cybercongress/cybercongress/blog/other posts/IBC.md

 The goal behind cyber as a protocol is not just to stay a source of verifiable knowledge.
 By forking cyb, a decentralized, personal browser application for web 3, people can create their own, specifically targeted knowledge graphs.
 Cyber is a general-purpose engine.
 Search needs to communicate among distributed databases.

-Think g**gle.
+Think google.
 It doesn't search through as many things on the Internet as you might think.
-In fact, many things like, certain social networks, academic work, etc, stay out of the scope of the big evil beast that g**gle has become.
+In fact, many things like, certain social networks, academic work, etc, stay out of the scope of the big evil beast that google has become.
 A search engine powered by cyber and IBC can fix this.
 It can create intercommunication between knowledge graphs.

 An interknowledge protocol, powered by IBC, can function in several ways.
 A) It can subscribe and transfer ranks between chains.
 B) It can subscribe and transfer forth and back content identificators.
 C) It can transfer proof of relevance between any two objects for any 2 blockchains (i.e. act as a relevance machine).
 D) It can help to determine the value of such assets as data.